RomanZander/pySequenceTester/README.md

 containing a numerical sequence index (e.g. filename0001.ext, filename0002.ext, filename0003.ext etc.),
 and recognizes the number of files and possible gaps in the sequences.

-*Note: Now this is not fully functional alpha*
+*Note: Now it's mostly functional alpha*